Take a moment and think back to when you were a child playing sport. What did you enjoy about playing sport?

 The Good Sports Spine

 We have created a tool that will help you as an adult take a step back and reflect on the bigger questions; am I helping my child have a positive sporting experience and am I helping children fall in love with sport?
-The Good Sports Spine looks to help you answer these questions.
 The Good Sports Spine is a great tool for reflecting on what kind of environment you’re promoting in children’s sports.

 You may look at the Good Sports Spine and say hey, this is just common sense, I’m already doing this – Great!
 The key now is to carry on and not change your thinking as your child progresses.
 For others, the Good Sports Spine may be an “eye opener” that helps see things from a different perspective.
 And this is great as well!
 At the end of the day the thing that matters in kid’s sport more than anything is the child, and this mindset will help your child fall in love with sport.